content-left-bg.png

 PublishingPageContent

-Healthy eating, along with physical activity, is essential to promoting and maintaining good health and wellbeing, and can improve behaviours that are critical to educational success and performance at school.
-Proper nutrition is particularly important for children.
+Healthy eating, along with physical activity, is essential in maintaining good health and wellbeing and can improve behaviours critical to educational success and participation at school.

 Case study: Wulguru State School